puppetlabs/puppetlabs-apache/README.md

 Specifies the command Puppet uses to verify the configuration file.
 Use a fully qualified command.
 Default: `/usr/sbin/apachectl -t`.

-This parameter is only used if the [`verify_config`][] parameter's value is 'true'.
+This parameter is only used if the [`verify_config`][] parameter's value is '`true`'.
 If the `verify_command` fails, the Puppet run deletes the configuration file, does not notify the Apache service, and raises an error.

 ##### `verify_config`

 Specifies whether to validate the configuration file before notifying the Apache service.
 Valid options: Boolean.
-Default: true.
+Default: `true`.

 #### Defined type: `apache::fastcgi::server`